XboxReplay/xboxlive-auth/README.md

 ## What about 2FA (Two-factor authentication)?

-Exposed `authenticate` and `authenticateWithUserCredentials` methods can not deal with 2FA but a workaround may be possible with the `authenticateWithUserRefreshToken` one.
+Exposed `authenticate` and `authenticateWithUserCredentials` methods can not deal with 2FA but a workaround may be possible using the `authenticateWithUserRefreshToken` one.
 Please take a look at ["Authenticate" documentation](https://github.com/XboxReplay/xboxlive-auth/blob/master/docs/01-Authenticate.md).
 Additional improvements regarding this issue are not planned.

 ## Known Issues